steven4354/Ecommerce_Store/README.md

 # eCommerce Store Source Code

-An eCommerce Store with a fully fledged cart (using express cookies) and storage of user login and products (using nosql and postgres databases)
+An eCommerce Store with a fully fledged cart (using express cookies) and storage of user login and products (using nosql and postgres databases).
+Utilizes Stripe for checkout and payments

 ## Demo